swordmaster2k/rpgwizard/documentation/rpgwizard-docs/src/tutorials/04-Setting-up-the-Default-Systems.md

 #### battle.js
 Basic turn based battle system which supports multi-hero vs multi-enemy battles.
 Similar to those found in classic turn-based games such as the Final Fantasy series.

+#### hud.js
+Simple HUD which displays the current character's health as hearts in realtime.

+#### inventory.js
+Really basic inventory system used to display item counts.

+#### weather.js
+Contains some basic weather effects including rain and snow.